About the venue

 Getting There

-Entry into the Cathedral Close is via two gates at either end of Tombland.
+You can enter into the Cathedral Close via two gates at either end of Tombland.

 Bus/Train Regular buses and trains run to Norwich from locations around Norfolk and from outside the county.
-The Cathedral is a 12 minute walk from Norwich Station and a 15 minute walk from Norwich Bus Station away.
-The nearest bus stops can be found on Castle Meadow.
+The cathedral is a 12 minute walk from the train station and a 15 minute walk from Norwich Bus Station.
+The cathedral close by to Castle Meadow, where most bus routes can be accessed.

-Car If you are driving, limited parking is available in The Close to Blue Badge holders.
+Car The nearest car park can be found at St Helen’s Wharf pay and display, which is than a 10 minute walk from the Cathedral and has Blue Badge parking spots available.
+There is no on-site parking for the cathedral and limited parking is available to Blue Badge holders.
 Parking permits for disabled visitors are issued by the gatekeeper upon entry to The Close, for duration of two hours on a first-come first-served basis.
-The closest car park is St. Helen’s Wharf pay and display, which has Blue Badge parking spots available.

 Accessibility